danbev/learning-rust/README.md

 ### Startup
 In [start.rs](./start.rs) there is an example of what the `start` function.
-The main function that we write is note the entry of a rust program which can be seen when setting a break point in main:
+The main function that we write is not the entry of a rust program which can be seen when setting a break point in main:
 ```console
 (lldb) br s -n main